vnstock-hq/colab_toolbox/README.md

 - **Setup Selenium and ChromeDriver**: Easily install and configure Selenium and ChromeDriver for web scraping and automation tasks.
 - **Setup Quarto for Documentation Export**: Quickly set up Quarto for exporting your documentation in different formats.
 - **Setup Python Environments for Various Tasks**: Install and configure environments tailored for data ingestion, backtesting, modeling, and more.
+- **Setup ocrmypdf**

+---

-- **Common Git Commands for Colab**: Simplify Git operations within Google Colab.
+- Future: **Common Git Commands for Colab**: Simplify Git operations within Google Colab.
-- **Authenticate Google Services Using Service Account Credentials**: Authenticate and access Google services securely.
+- Future: **Authenticate Google Services Using Service Account Credentials**: Authenticate and access Google services securely.

 ## Installation